-- ensure that Senior Management's knowledge and expertise remain appropriate given the nature of the business and the insurer's risk profile; - monitor whether the Senior Management is managing the affairs of the insurer in accordance with the strategies and policies set by the Board, and the insurer's risk appetite, corporate values and corporate culture; - set appropriate performance and remuneration standards for Senior Management consistent with the long-term strategy and the financial soundness of the insurer and monitor whether the Senior Management is meeting the performance goals set by the Board; - regularly meet with the Senior Management to discuss and review critically the decisions made, information provided and any explanations given by the Senior Management relating to the business and operations of the insurer; and - have regular interaction with any committee it establishes as well as with other key functions, proactively request information from them and challenge that information when necessary. - 7.1.5 As a part of its regular monitoring and review of the insurer's operations, the Board should review whether the relevant policies and procedures, as set by the Board, are being properly implemented by Senior Management and are operating as intended.
+- ensure that there are adequate policies and processes relating to the appointment, dismissal and succession of the Senior Management, and be actively involved in such processes; - ensure that Senior Management's knowledge and expertise remain appropriate given the nature of the business and the insurer's risk profile; - monitor whether the Senior Management is managing the affairs of the insurer in accordance with the strategies and policies set by the Board, and the insurer's risk appetite, corporate values and corporate culture; - set appropriate performance and remuneration standards for Senior Management consistent with the long-term strategy and the financial soundness of the insurer and monitor whether the Senior Management is meeting the performance goals set by the Board; - regularly meet with the Senior Management to discuss and review critically the decisions made, information provided and any explanations given by the Senior Management relating to the business and operations of the insurer; and - have regular interaction with any committee it establishes as well as with other key functions, proactively request information from them and challenge that information when necessary. - 7.1.5 As a part of its regular monitoring and review of the insurer's operations, the Board should review whether the relevant policies and processes, as set by the Board, are being properly implemented by Senior Management and are operating as intended.
 Particular attention should be paid as to whether the responsibilities for managing and implementing the policies of the Board have been effectively discharged by those responsible.
-The Board should obtain reports at least annually for this purpose and such reports may include internal or external independent reports as appropriate.
+The Board should obtain reports at least annually for this purpose and such reports may include internal or external independent reports as appropriate. - CF 7.1.a The group-wide supervisor requires the IAIG Board to establish a well-defined group-wide governance structure, which promotes effective oversight of the group-wide operations independent of day-to-day management.